EisernSchild/D3D12-Tech-Demo/README.md

 * Candy loop

 Since the (endless) cylinder is intensely curved, we cannot use an intersector here, that would be very complicated, at least mathematically.
-So we also use Volume Ray Casting as we did in the first example.
+So we also use volume ray casting as we did in the first example.

 Video Link : https://youtu.be/SRQhpNWdLUs <br>